 Real estate law is complex and can be tricky to navigate because the most successful course of legal action depends on the individual nuances of each case.
 If you believe that your real estate agent has been negligent and that you deserve compensation, the first thing that you should do is speak to a lawyer with experience in similar real estate cases.
 At Hoogbruin & Company, our lawyers have extensive experience with cases involving real estate agent negligence.

 If you think that you have a case and would like to explore your options for the best next steps, get in touch with our firm today.
-We are happy to give you a free consultation to discuss your case.
+We are happy to give you a consultation to discuss your case.